stephentyrone/swift-evolution/proposals/0000-integer-division.md

 languages in rounding the quotient `q` *towards zero* (also called "truncating division").
 This is equivalent to adding the requirement that the sign of `r` matches the sign of `b`.

 However, other rounding rules are possible, and even desireable.
-Knuth argued for "flooring division", where the quotient is always rounded *down* (towards minus infinity).
+Knuth [TAoCP, Vol. 1] argues for "flooring division", where the quotient is always rounded *down* (towards minus infinity).
 This has the desirable property that the sign of the remainder matches the sign of the divisor.
 Why is this property desirable?
 Frequently when we use the remainder operator, we have a constant positive divisor.
 E.g. consider a much-discussed check to see if a number is